ga-wdi-lessons/rails-features-U-partials/readme.md

 ## Learning Objectives

-- Implement the update feature for a model in rails
+- Implement edit & update features for a model in rails
-- Introduce application layout
+- Use application layout to structure rendered views
-- Convert edit & new forms to partials
+- DRY up rails code by converting edit & new forms to partials
 - Convert show/index to render partials for collections
 - Utilize Rails strong parameters to address the mass assignment vulnerability